 An invitation innocently mentioned by a mutual friend that you haven’t had the pleasure of receiving just makes your breath catch in your throat for a second.

-I’m now at a place in my life when I can finally admit that these people don’t see me as one of their own anymore.
-And that’s OK.
+I’m now at a place in my life where I can finally admit that these people don’t see me as one of their own anymore.
+And that’s okay.
 I don’t think it’s a malicious thing, I don’t believe they want to be cruel, it’s just how it is.
+People change.

 Moving on is healthy.
 Moving on is what humans do.
 Saying goodbye to yesterday and welcoming tomorrow.
 But you can be happy and sad at the same time.